 If you think that they’re in pain, it’s always best to take them to the vets to get them checked up.
 After all, if you catch a lot of things early enough then they’re often treatable.

 And if you think their panting is being caused by pain then you should look for other signs as well.
+(One extremely common cause of pain in german shepherds is elbow dysplasia.)

 They Might Be Dreaming